Skip to content

 Sync Modes

-Control the durability vs performance tradeoff.
+Control the durability vs performance tradeoff with three sync modes.

 auto cfConfig = tidesdb::ColumnFamilyConfig::defaultConfig();